fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 by production of, or reference to, a standards-track RFC that defines the transport protocol for the format.

-This specification creates a new IANA registry named "Hash Function Textual Names".
+This specification takes over the IANA registry named "Hash Function Textual Names", that was created in [@RFC4572].
 It will not be part of the SDP Parameters.

 The names of hash functions used for certificate fingerprints are registered by the IANA.
 Hash functions MUST be defined by standards-track RFCs that update or obsolete RFC 3279 [@!RFC3279].

 When registering a new hash function textual name, the following